mogusbi/bootstrap-for-dummies/README.md

 Adding more components using existing helpers (and using SCSS source code to work out how to do it)

 # Part four
-Using helper utilities, such as .sr-only, .hidden-* and .visible-*
+Using helper utilities, such as .sr-only, .h*, .hidden-* and .visible-*